• Home

 1 Prerequisites and Licensing

-2 Enable Temporary Access Pass policy
+2 Enable Temporary Access Pass as an Authentication Method

 3 Create Temporary Access Pass